catalogfi/htlc-sui/README.md

 - `id`: Unique identifier for the order
 - `is_fulfilled`: Status flag to prevent double-spending
 - `initiator`: Address that created the swap
-- `redeemer_pubk`: Public key of the intended recipient
+- `redeemer`: Address of the intended recipient
 - `amount`: Number of coins being swapped
 - `initiated_at`: Timestamp of swap creation
 - `coins`: The actual coins being held in escrow